aerospike-community/aerospike-perseus/README.md

 This document explains how to use this tool.

 Note: This codebase is written for JDK 18 and won’t compile on lower versions!
+Note2: This script has been updated to work with the changes in aerospike 7+.
+If you need to use older versions of Aerospike, use an older commit than this one.

 ## How to use the tool locally